Doonesbury by Garry Trudeau for September 06, 2015

 32. Missing large

-comics about 9 years ago
+comics over 9 years ago

 I’m an adjunct at a community college, where I teach one class.
 16 weeks per semester for a total of about 90 hours.
 Contract payment is about $4400, which works out to about $48/hour.
 I spend less than an hour per week on grading, etc. outside of class, so that brings the rate down some.
 I don’t have time to teach more classes, but I couldn’t even if I wanted to.
 Adjunct hours are capped to make sure they don’t qualify for the teacher’s retirement fund.
 Fine with me, but I can see how others might have a problem with this system.